Smartest Race I Ever Ran

 See that elevation chart?
 There’s nothing but hills for 4 miles, right in the middle of a 13 mile race.
 Well, the comfortable pace suited me, because when we got to the hills I hardly felt my effort level increase and then we were through them.
 Sure mile 5 was clocked at 9:45, but it is nothing but a big hill!

-experience, that was a first.
+After the big peaks, there were only a couple of miles of slightly rolling hills, followed by 4 flat miles—and I’ve been comfortably running, actually saving myself to finish strong.
+In my limited racing experience, that was a first.
 When we passed the marker for mile 10 I was able to drop the hammer and increased my pace by 60 seconds a mile.
 Unheard of for me.
 I’m usually the guy who’s being passed by everyone at the end as I try to claw my way to the finish.

 Add to all of this some good food and water management during the race and I easily ran the smartest race of my career.